Skip to main content

 Zambian Tea

-Strong black tea, often enjoyed with milk and sugar.
-Tea culture is strong in Zambia, typically served with breakfast or alongside Vitumbuwa.
+Strong black tea, usually taken with milk and sugar.
+Tea runs deep in Zambia, served at breakfast or alongside Vitumbuwa.

 teaHot